xregistry/spec/core/spec.md

 - Version specific attributes (e.g. `isdefault`) MUST NOT appear on the Resource serialization.

-- Resources have a Versions (`versions`) Registry collection, and therefore also the 3 corresponding Registry Collection attributes.

-All other attributes, including extensions, are picked-up from  the Version.
+All other Version attributes, including extensions, are picked-up from the Version.

 The remainder of this section discusses the processing rules for Resources and Versions.
 While it mainly uses the term "Resource" for ease of reading, in